Shopify/shopify_app/README.md

 Introduction
 -----------
 Get started with the [Shopify Admin API](https://help.shopify.com/en/api/getting-started) faster; This gem includes a Rails Engine and generators for writing Rails applications using the Shopify API.
-The Engine provides a SessionsController and all the required code for authenticating with a shop via Oauth (other authentication methods are not supported).
+The Engine provides a SessionsController and all the required code for authenticating with a shop via OAuth (other authentication methods are not supported).

 *Note: It's recommended to use this on a new Rails project so that the generator won't overwrite/delete your files.*